Arsenic poisoning: Mechanism

 Arsenite inhibits not only the formation of acetyl-CoA but also the enzyme succinic dehydrogenase.
 Arsenate can replace phosphate in many reactions.
-It is able to form Glc-6-arsenate in vitro; therefore it has been argued that hexokinase could be inhibited.
+It can form Glc-6-arsenate in vitro; therefore, it has been argued that hexokinase could be inhibited.
 (Eventually this may be a mechanism leading to muscle weakness in chronic arsenic poisoning.)
 In the glyceraldehyde 3-phosphate dehydrogenase reaction arsenate attacks the enzyme-bound thioester.
 The formed 1-arseno-3-phosphoglycerate is unstable and hydrolyzes spontaneously.
 Thus, ATP formation in glycolysis is inhibited while bypassing the phosphoglycerate kinase reaction.
 (Moreover, the formation of 2,3-bisphosphoglycerate in erythrocytes might be affected, followed by a higher oxygen affinity of hemoglobin and subsequently enhanced cyanosis.)
 As shown by Gresser (1981), submitochondrial particles synthesize adenosine-5'-diphosphate-arsenate from ADP and arsenate in presence of succinate.
-Thus, by a variety of mechanisms arsenate leads to an impairment of cell respiration and subsequently diminished ATP formation.
+Thus, by a variety of mechanisms, arsenate leads to an impairment of cell respiration and subsequently diminished ATP formation.
 This is consistent with observed ATP depletion of exposed cells and histopathological findings of mitochondrial and cell swelling, glycogen depletion in liver cells and fatty change in liver, heart and kidney.

-Experiments demonstrated enhanced arterial thrombosis in a rat animal model, elevations of serotonin levels, thromboxane A[2] and adhesion proteins in platelets, while human platelets showed similar responses.
+Experiments demonstrated enhanced arterial thrombosis in a rat animal model, elevations of serotonin levels, thromboxane A[2], and adhesion proteins in platelets, while human platelets showed similar responses.
 The effect on vascular endothelium may eventually be mediated by the arsenic-induced formation of nitric oxide.

-It was demonstrated that +3 As concentrations substantially lower than concentrations required for inhibition of the lysosomal protease cathepsin L in B cell line TA3 were sufficient to trigger apoptosis in the same B cell line, while the latter could be a mechanism mediating immunosuppressive effects.
+It was demonstrated that +3 As concentrations substantially lower than concentrations required for inhibition of the lysosomal protease cathepsin L in the B cell line TA3 were sufficient to trigger apoptosis in the same B cell line, while the latter could be a mechanism mediating immunosuppressive effects.